- Principal Solicitor

 Amelia has a deep understanding and unique insight into the authorising environment of State and Federal Royal Commissions and Inquiries, as well as the particular challenges and strategic considerations experienced by Government Departments and Agencies in responding to Royal Commissions and Inquiries, Class Actions and large-scale litigation.

 Amelia also has broad experience in general litigation and advisory work, including quasi-criminal and civil litigation.
 Amelia has managed a broad range of complex litigation in the areas of personal injury, negligence and other tortious claims, as well as vexatious litigants, judicial review, and matters relating to proceeds of crime and asset confiscation.
-She has particular expertise in matters under the and litigation in the Corrections space, particularly with respect to issues of forensic mental health.
+She has particular expertise in matters under the Crimes (Mental Impairment and Unfitness to be Tried) Act 1997 and litigation in the Corrections space, particularly with respect to issues of forensic mental health.

 As part of her extensive practice within the Corrections space, Amelia also has an excellent grasp of the unique operational context facing Departmental clients, particularly in relation to issues of Public Interest Immunity and confidentiality, as well as strategic, operational and reputational risk.